W Wailes Wailes and Strang

 Wainwright and Waring

 This company can be traced in directories at several addresses in West and South London between 1908 and 1965, when they were at 14 Mortlake High Street.
 Their main business was metal windows, but they also made stained glass, particularly during the period after World War II when demand was high.
 Among the designers was A Acket (AA).
-Their glass is also to be found in the extraordinary neo-Tudor Liberty’s store of 1922-23 in Great Marlborough Street, London..
+At an earlier date, their glass is also to be found in the extraordinary neo-Tudor Liberty’s store of 1922-23 in Great Marlborough Street, London.

 Glass: Haywards Heath, – St Wilfrid (AA)

 Arthur Stanley Walker (1890-1966) was born the son of a railway clerk.
 He trained in glassmaking with Burlison and Grylls and became chief designer for G Maile and Son.
 In 1934 he was living in Harrow on the Hill and was still working for Maile’s after World War II; the latest recorded example of glass he made for Maile’s is at Keynsham, Somerset, dated 1961.
 This was later in date than most other such windows and it is highly likely that he was working on his own account as well from a much earlier date.
 He was to die in Canada shortly after marrying a Canadian wife.

 Glass: Crawley, – St Peter; Crawley Down; Eastbourne, – Holy Trinity Trees

 Katie Walker (b1969) studied furniture and related design at Ravensbourne College of Design and the Royal College of Art.
 She established her own studio in 1994 at Warnham, where she designs and makes furniture.